Panth1823/f1-mcp-server-node/README.md

   }
 }
 ```

-*Double-check those paths!
-An incorrect path is like a pit stop error – it'll cost you time.*
+_Double-check those paths!
+An incorrect path is like a pit stop error – it'll cost you time._

+## Example Prompts (Start Your Engines!)

+Here are a few examples of how you might interact with the Formula 1 MCP server in a compatible client (like Cursor or Claude Desktop):

+*   "Show me the race results for the 2023 Monaco Grand Prix."
+(Uses `getHistoricalSessions` then `getHistoricRaceResults`)
+*   "Get the driver standings for the 1998 F1 season."
+(Uses `getDriverStandings`)
+*   "What was the constructor championship table in 2010?"
+(Uses `getConstructorStandings`)
+*   "Tell me about the Silverstone circuit."
+(Uses `getCircuitInfo`)
+*   "Fetch Lewis Hamilton's lap times from the 2021 Brazilian Grand Prix."
+(Uses `getHistoricalSessions` then `getLapTimes`)
+*   "Show the race calendar for 2024."
+(Uses `getRaceCalendar`)
+*   "Get information about the driver Max Verstappen."
+(Uses `getDriverInformation` or `getDriverInfo`)
+*   "What were the qualifying results for the 2022 Japanese GP?"
+(Uses `getHistoricalSessions` then `getQualifyingResults`)
+*   "List the available F1 seasons."
+(Uses `getSeasonList`)

+_(Remember to replace specific years, circuits, drivers, or rounds with your actual query!)_

 ## Debugging (Box, Box, Box!)